sh3lk/mx/docs/randomized_testing.md

 simulation only suspends a component at method call boundaries, it won't uncover this bug.

-If the code in a Service Weaver application is not deterministic, then deterministic simulation is less effective.
+If the code in a MX application is not deterministic, then deterministic simulation is less effective.
 A failing execution may not always fail, and minimization may act erratically.